ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-play-store).md

     + The menu will refresh and say that no SD card is inserted, which is expected
 1. Insert your SD card into your phone/tablet/computer
 1. Open the MSET9 Installer application
-1. Tap "Setup MSET9"
+1. Tap `Inject trigger file`
-1. Tap on the photo corresponding to your console model, then on the button corresponding to your current firmware version
-    + If the injection was successful, all buttons should become grayed out except for "Remove MSET9"
+    + The button should become greyed out and `Remove trigger file` become [highlighted](/images/screenshots/mset9/remove-trigger-highlighted.png)
 1. Reinsert your SD card into your console **without pressing any buttons or touching the screen**
 1. If the exploit was successful, you will have booted into SafeB9SInstaller
     + If you get a red screen or the console gets stuck on a loading screen, follow the [troubleshooting guide](troubleshooting-mset9)